 The red-light camera may offer time-stamped photos, which can provide clear evidence if it was believed that one of the drivers was speeding when the accident occurred.
 In some cases, you can compare the vehicle’s location next to stationary objects in the photo to see how fast the vehicle was going.

 If you were involved in an injury accident but feel you lack evidence, don’t give up.
-An Atlantaauto accident lawyer from the Law Offices of Shane Smith can help you with your case.
+An Atlantaauto accident lawyer from the Shane Smith Law can help you with your case.
 Call the office today at 1-404-513-5415 and ask about our free booklet, 10 Mistakes That Can Ruin Your Georgia Car Wreck Case.